 The ears are continuing to form externally and internally.
 Everything that is present in an adult human is now present in the small embryo.
 The bones are beginning to form, and the muscles can contract.
 The facial features continue to mature, and the eyelids are now more developed.
 The embryo is about 1 inch long and is the size of a bean.

 Weeks 9 thru 13 – Gestational Age (Fetal Development – Weeks 7 thru 11)

 At 10 weeks, the embryo is at the end of the embryonic period and begins the fetal period.
 The fetus has grown to about 3 inches in length and weighs about an ounce.
-The genitalia have clearly formed into male or female, but still could not be seen clearly on an ultrasound.
+The genitalia have clearly formed into male or female, but still can not be seen clearly on an ultrasound.
 The eyelids close and will not reopen until the 28th week of pregnancy.
 The fetus can make a fist, and the buds for baby teeth appear.
 The head is nearly half the size of the entire fetus.